afranioce/dotfiles/README.md

 ## How to use

-1. To new install arch linux, using [Archlinux Ultimate Install (AUI)](https://github.com/helmuthdu/aui)
+1. To new install arch linux, using [Archinstall](https://archinstall.readthedocs.io/en/latest/installing/guided.html)

 Need the root user